SonDeSeu

 SonDeSeu is the first folk and traditional music orchestra from Galicia, Spain, and it is also considered to be one of the first European contemporary folk orchestras.
 It is constituted by 53 members and conducted by Rodrigo Romaní.

-Its repertoire consists of pieces from the oral tradition of the popular galician music, especially arranged for the group by the members themselves, mainly the heads of the different sections, which include galician bagpipes, percussion, hurdy-gurdys, fiddles, requintas (traditional galician transverse flutes), vocals, harps and plucked strings.
+Its repertoire consists of pieces from the oral tradition of the popular galician music, especially arranged for the group by the members themselves, mainly the heads of the different sections, which include galician bagpipes, percussion, hurdy-gurdies, fiddles, requintas (traditional galician transverse flutes), vocals, harps and plucked strings.

 Trajectory

-It was born in 2001 in the former department of Traditional Music of the Municipal School of Arts and Trades of Vigo, known today as the Municipal School of Traditional and Folk Music of Vigo, ETRAD,.
+It was born in 2001 in the former department of Traditional Music of the Municipal School of Arts and Trades of Vigo, known today as the Municipal School of Traditional and Folk Music of Vigo, ETRAD.
 This singular experience pursues the fusion between highly specialized education, experience on the stage, and making music in community.
 Since then, their trajectory has continued ascending both in Spain and in the international panorama.

 SonDeSeu has recorded four studio albums: "Mar de Vigo" (2004), "Trastempo" (2007), "Barlovento" (2010) and "Danzas Brancas" (2013).

 Besides Spain, it has also performed in several concerts in countries such as France, Italy, Ireland, Portugal and Finland.
 The live concerts are a tribute to the recovery of the oral patrimony and its integration into the modern urban life, where the public, integrated by people of different ages and cultural origins, take part actively.

 Currently, in collaboration with the local government of the city of Vigo, SonDeSeu leads the project Enfo (European Network of Folk Orchestras), which encourages the creation of new European folk orchestras, to consolidate a stable exchange and participation network.

 In 2011 it obtained the Galicia Critics Award.